What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 If you live in Canada, Blue Sky Learning offers a step-by-step guide for adults seeking an ADHD diagnosis.

-ADHD often co-occurs with other conditions; Approximately 60–70% of adults with ADHD have at least one comorbid condition.
-Common co-occurring conditions include:
+ADHD often co-occurs with other neurodivergence.
+Approximately 60–70% of adults with ADHD have at least one co-occurrence.
+Common co-occurring neurodivergence includes:

-Autism: Scientific literature suggest that ADHD and autism occur together, with co-occurrence rates around 50%-70%.
+Autism: Scientific literature suggests that ADHD and autism occur together, with co-occurrence rates around 50%-70%.
 This combination is often referred to as AuDHD.

 Mood Disorders: Individuals with ADHD may also experience depressive episodes, bipolar disorder, and other mood-related conditions.
-The interplay between ADHD traits and mood disorders can lead to a cycle where mood challenges exacerbate ADHD and vice versa.
+The interplay between ADHD traits and mood disorders can lead to a cycle where mood challenges such as motivational issues exacerbate ADHD and vice versa.

 Anxiety Disorders: Anxiety is prevalent among individuals with ADHD.
-The persistent worry and nervousness can intensify ADHD traits, and ADHD symptoms can similarly worsen anxiety.
+The persistent worry and nervousness can intensify ADHD traits, and ADHD traits can similarly worsen anxiety.

-Other Co-occurring Conditions: In addition to mood and anxiety disorders and learning difficulties, individuals with ADHD might also experience chronic pain disorders.
+Other Co-occurring Conditions: In addition to mood and anxiety disorders and learning difficulties, individuals with ADHD might also experience chronic pain conditions.

 Interestingly, those with ADHD are also more likely to identify as LGBTQ+ or neuroqueer.